helpscout/seed-barista/docs/api/mount/find.md

 #### Example

-`.find()` provides a quick way a jQuery instance of a virtual DOM object.
+`.find()` provides a quick way to add and find a jQuery instance of a virtual DOM element.
 This allows you to use the jQuery's handy `.css()` method to test for CSS rules.

 ```js
 var output = barista({ ... }).mount();